gouins/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains Samir's portfolio and projects you'll work on throughout SPS.
+This repo contains Samir's portfolio and projects I'll work on throughout SPS.

 To get started: